hamidgasmi/training.computerscience.cloud.aws/README.md

 		- It's a technique where servers (EC2 here) are never modified after they're created
 		- E.g., if a web app. failed for unknown reasons,
 		- Rather than connecting to it, performing diagnostics, fixing it and hopefully getting it back into a working state,
-		- We could just stop the instance and
-		- Launch a brand new one from its known working AMI and optionally
+		- We could just stop it and launch a brand new one from its known working AMI and
-		- Investigate offline the failed instance if necessary or terminate it
+		- Optionally investigate offline the failed instance if necessary or terminate it
-	- Scaling and High-availability: see EC2 auto-scaling
+	- Scaling and High-availability: see [Auto scaling Groups](#hybrid-and-scaling---auto-scaling-groups)
 - EC2 storge:
 	- General Purpose (gp2) is the default for most workloads
 	- Provisioned IOPS (io1):